Tamale, Ghana: Air

 Tamale is served by Tamale International Airport.
 Located about 11 km from downtown Tamale, the airport is mainly used by commercial airlines such as Africa World Airlines and Passion Air which are the only operational companies as of 2024.
-They run regular flights between Tamale and Accra's Kotoka International Airport, along with other regional capitals.
+They run regular flights between Tamale and Accra's Accra International Airport, along with other regional capitals.

 Rapid transport

 There are public transports from Tamale to major cities such as Kumasi, Accra, Mim, Ahafo, Cape Coast, Sunyani, Takoradi, Tema, Ho, Wa, Bolgatanga, Elubo, Aflao, and Techiman.
 They are operated by Tamale's bus rapid transit system, tro-tro, MetroMass, STC Bus Lines, and other privately owned bus companies.